Jquijioc/461FinalProject/README.md

 2. Clone the repo inside the housing folder
 3. Install dependencies using ``` pip install -r requirements.txt ```
 4. Run the Pretrained model in Project.ipynb.
 Note: If you prefer to tweak the model yourself to try out hyperparameters, you can do so in the testing.ipynb file.

+## How to Run

+The Project.ipynb file is the file to use if you want to just try out the model with an image you have yourself locally.
+Simply run the notebook in your environment, and when the upload button is shown, upload your file to see the resulting prediction.
+Our program also shows you a heatmap of the image so you can see what the model was "looking at"